TULiberalArts/English/pages/graduate.md

 Applicants to Temple's MA or PhD programs in English should have the equivalent of an undergraduate concentration in English with broad chronological coverage of literature or have completed equivalent coursework.
 Successful applicants also have a strong record of academic achievement.
 When applying to our programs, you must declare whether you plan on earning your master's or doctorate.
 However, PhD students may choose to stop at the master's degree.
 If at any point you choose to apply and are accepted for Temple’s English PhD, all the credits you earn are transferable.
 Funding is available to available to eligible PhD candidates, including University Fellowships, Future Faculty Fellowships and Teaching Assistantships.

 [Learn About Funding and How to Apply to Our Graduate Programs](https://liberalarts.temple.edu/admissions/graduate/english)

+## Temple Tuition and Fees
+For more than 130 years, we have focused on providing a world-class education at an affordable price.
+Just compare Temple to other universities and see what we mean.
+Temple tuition rates vary by college or school, residency status, student level and more.
+Use the [Temple Tuition Calculator](https://bursar.temple.edu/tuition-and-fees/tuition-rates) to estimate your tuition rate.

+## Application Deadline
+The deadline for applications is **December 15** for those students applying for funding (i.e. teaching fellowships).
+We accept applications until February 15.

 ## Doctoral Faculty
 **American Literature** - [Alan Singer](https://liberalarts.temple.edu/academics/faculty/singer-alan), [Brian Teare](https://liberalarts.temple.edu/academics/faculty/teare-brian), [Daniel T. O’Hara](https://liberalarts.temple.edu/academics/faculty/o-hara-daniel), [James Salazar](https://liberalarts.temple.edu/academics/faculty/salazar-james), [Jena Osman](https://liberalarts.temple.edu/academics/faculty/osman-jena), [Joyce A. Joyce](https://liberalarts.temple.edu/academics/faculty/joyce-joyce), [Katherine Henry](https://liberalarts.temple.edu/academics/faculty/henry-katherine), [Michael Kaufmann](https://liberalarts.temple.edu/academics/faculty/kaufmann-michael), [Miles Orvell](https://liberalarts.temple.edu/academics/faculty/orvell-miles), [Roland L. Williams Jr.](https://liberalarts.temple.edu/academics/faculty/williams-roland), [Sue-Im Lee](https://liberalarts.temple.edu/academics/faculty/lee-sue-im)